umaidango/umaidango/README_EN.md

     </p>
   <hr>
   <div>
-   I've shared some of the code, I hope it helps a little.
+   I'm releasing part of the code.
+I hope it will be of some help to you!
   </div>
   <hr>